RakipInitiative/ModelRepository/README.md

 ....

 ### gropin modelling database
-containing 747 models in total, which are divided into (old version, needs update!)
+containing 997 models in total, which are divided into (old version, needs update!)
-* 360 growth models
+* 495 growth models
-* 122 growth/no-growth models
+* 131 growth/no-growth models
-* 58 inactivation models
+* 72 inactivation models
-* 196 lethality models
+* 284 lethality models
-* 11 gamma models with interaction
+* 15 gamma models with interaction
 #### Reference
 https://www.aua.gr/psomas/gropin/
 #### Status
 ongoing transfer, currently focussing on growth models, details see TODO

 ## TODO
-* Nauta
-  * create output for RRM
-  * check up ifthenjoined, check if Petras work creates correct results
-* Lindqvist
-  * fix visualisation as newly introduced parameters are not shown
-* Possas -> check up
 * Gropin
-  * showcasing
+  * look into 1 variable bugs:
+    * note of gropin 'notused' is made into a variable
+    * one set of parameters dont need to turned into dataframe
+    * general check of visualisation
-    * output!
+  * units:
+    * create database for units of variables: T in C, CO2 in g, a.s.o.
-    * everything needs to be calculated and stored in data cube
+    * meta data needs to be adapted for each microorganism separately
-    * parameters "days"?
-  * annotate code
-  * fix response surface mode which sets unused variables to zero, but should set to input value
   * implement kinetic model equations Panos sent
   * look into new gropin update and note new models -> adaptations necessary?
     * new count of models necessary, total nearly 1k